KogovsekZan93/Physics/README.md

 This repository contains some useful tools for solving problems related to physics and engineering.

 # Completed packages
-So far, only the fit-differentiate-integrate function package is fully ready for use, the other packages are a work in progress.
+So far, only the fit-differentiate-integrate function package and the distribution-propagation function package are fully ready for use, the other packages are a work in progress.

 Provided the data points of a unidimensional function Y = f(X), the fit-differentiate-integrate function package offers various functions for estimating the values of the function, and its integral and derivative values at arbitrary values of the dependent variable X.

+Provided the information about the distribution of the values of the input variables of an arbitrary function f, the two main function of the distribution-propagation function package provide the information about the distribution of the values of the output variables of the function f.